monofy-org/monofy-ai/README.md

  ## Startup:
  (Note: Some of this is temporary until I decide on a proper way of handling settings.)

- run.bat is included but you can feel free to use your environment of choice.
+ A working run.bat is included for reference, but feel free to use your environment of choice (conda, WSL, etc).

- ### The only thing you need to do is edit settings.py to point to your model paths.

  ### The following startup flags are available:
 ```